Doraz1/chat_service/README.md

 ```bash
 python server.py
 ```
-, run the server to accept and process all requests in back end then, run the client-side code. code may include requests like get all users, send a message and get the message history between two users\
+Run the server to accept and process all requests in back end.
-all code is updated in the mongoDB defined in the config.py file

 ### 4. Run the Client-Side Code
 Execute the client-side code to interact with the server.
-This may include operations such as:
+This may include operations such as
+- register user

-Get all users
+- get all users
-Send messages
-Receive messages
+- send a message between users
+- get the message history between two users

 ### 5. Data Storage
 All data is stored in the MongoDB database specified in the config.py file.